nithyav2017/SourceCode/UseCases/WebApplication/UseCase_3.md

         - SQL server deletes the session id when `timeout` reached.
 There is no previous session in the database.So, it creates New Session.

-  - however the `Cookie Header` is not null, it still retains the same SessionId.
+  - However the `Cookie Header` is not null, it still retains the same SessionId.
 ASP.NET ignores this old/invalid SessionId from the cookie and generates new SessionId, then it sends this new Sessionid back to the browser via new Set-Cookie header.
          `if (HttpContext.Current.Request.Cookies["ASP.NET_SessionId"] != null
           && HttpContext.Current.Session.IsNewSession)'

   The above condition returns true and page is redirect to `Login`